eat-sugar/NMRExtractor/README.md

 ## Fine-tuning

-Code and tutorials for fine-tuning language models (Llama3, Llama2, Mistral) for NMRExtractor are in the NMRExtractor folder.
+Code and tutorials for fine-tuning language models (Llama3, Llama2, Mistral) for NMRExtractor are in the - ```NMRExtractor/``` folder.